 Alcohol Use Disorder

 In many cases, alcohol misuse progresses into an alcohol use disorder.
 During this stage an individual will continue to misuse the substance, however, brain changes are taking place at the physical level that is now causing a person to be addicted to alcohol.
 The individual may attempt to stop or moderate their drinking, but not recognize that they are experiencing physical and psychological distress upon discontinuing the alcohol.
 Sometimes it becomes obvious that the individual’s body is craving the alcohol and other times the change is subtle.
-The compulsive drinking, impaired control over the amount ingested is not recognized at times, a preoccupation with the desire for more alcohol may not be noticed by the individual.
+The compulsive drinking and impaired control over the amount ingested are not recognized at times, and a preoccupation with the desire for more alcohol may not be noticed by the individual.
 During the increased drinking an individual will begin to experience adverse consequences as the drinking continues.

 Alcohol Use Behavioral Indicators